apache/doris/docs/en/administrator-guide/operation/disk-capacity.md

     When the BE has crashed because the disk is full and cannot be started (this phenomenon may occur due to untimely detection of FE or BE), you need to delete some temporary files in the data directory to ensure that the BE process can start.
     Files in the following directories can be deleted directly:

-    * log/：Log files in the log directory.
+    * log/: Log files in the log directory.
     * snapshot/: Snapshot files in the snapshot directory.
     * trash/ Trash files in the trash directory.